Leafwing-Studios/fop-rules/docs/character-options/powers/elementalist.md

 **Targets:** Multi-target

-**Attack:** Prowess
+**Attack:** Focus

 **Duration:** Instant

 </div>

-Vanishing into thin air, you appear a short distance away with a burst of air.
-Teleport up to 15 feet into an empty tile of your choice and make a Prowess attack against all other creatures within a 5 foot radius of that tile.
-If you hit, knock them prone.
+Vanishing into thin air, you appear a short distance away, powered by the life force of those you left behind.
+Make a Focus attack against all creatures within 5 feet of you.
+If you hit, deal 1d4 + Presence decay damage.
+Teleport to an empty tile of your choice.
+The distance that you can teleport in this way is 15 feet plus 5 feet for each creature you struck with your initial attack.

-If you have at least 4 stacks of decay exposure, you can only teleport up to 5 feet, but you have advantage on the attack made after you teleport.
+If you have at least 4 stacks of decay exposure, the base distance telported is reduced to 5 feet, but you have advantage on the attack made before you teleport.

 ### Death Tendrils